CRISES IN THE CAPITALIST SYSTEM

 For example, the price of sisal exported to Europe fell from £32 per ton to £12 per ton between 1931 and 1932.

-This greatly reduced the income of African farmers and producers.
+This reduced the income of African farmers and producers.

 2. Reduction in Workers’ Wages.

-To cope with the crisis, colonial governments reduced wages across various sectors.
+To cope with the crisis, colonial governments reduced wages in various sectors.

 For instance, in Kenya, workers' wages fell from 36 Kenyan shillings to 10 shillings by 1930.

-This further weakened the purchasing power of African workers.
+This weakened the purchasing power of African workers.

 3. Massive Unemployment.